mmlab/WASABI2013-Website/content/submissions.md

 A final goal is to provide future initiatives with the devised ideas and visions to stimulate innovation in this research area.

 ### Submissions
-Would you like to show your work at the SALAD workshop?
-Great!
-We offer several opportunities to participate in SALAD:
+We offer several opportunities to participate in WaSABi:

 Short papers and long papers are accepted at the workshop.
 - Long papers focus on surveys, new approaches, architectures, or tools demonstrating best practices in Semantic Web technologies.
 Submissions in this category are limited to 8 pages.
 Accepted authors are given a time slot of 15 minutes, followed by 5 minutes Q&A.